{-# OPTIONS --cubical-compatible #-}

 To represent this function in Agda, we first introduce by

-induction-recursion a predicate Def
+induction-recursion a predicate Def and a function

-.
-For a number n
+f₀.
+For a number n, Def n

-belongs to the domain, i.e. that the
+expresses that n belongs to the domain, i.e. that the

-recursion terminates on input n
+recursion terminates on input n.
+The function

-takes two inputs, a number n
+f₀ takes two inputs, a number n and a witness

-that the recursion terminates on input n
+that the recursion terminates on input n, and computes the

 result of the recursion.

-As a warmup, we can prove that the numbers zero
+As a warmup, we can prove that the numbers zero,

-and three
+one, two and three indeed belong

 to the domain: